Alabama State Hornets basketball

-The Alabama State Hornets basketball team is the men's basketball team that represents Alabama State University in Montgomery, Alabama, United States.
-The school's team currently competes in the NCAA Division I as a member of the Southwestern Athletic Conference (SWAC).
+The Alabama State Hornets basketball team is the men's basketball team that represents Alabama State University.
+The school competes in the Southwestern Athletic Conference (SWAC) in Division I of the National Collegiate Athletic Association (NCAA).
+They are currently led by first-year head coach Chris Wright and play home games at the Dunn–Oliver Acadome in Montgomery, Alabama.
 The Hornets have appeared five times in the NCAA Division I men's basketball tournament, most recently in 2025.
 Alabama State has one win all-time at the NCAA tournament, defeating Saint Francis in the First Four at the 2025 NCAA tournament.

-AAMU basketball rivalry

-The Alabama State-AAMU basketball rivalry is annually the highest attended and most anticipated series for both schools.

 Postseason results

 NCAA Division I

 The Hornets have appeared in the NCAA tournament five times.
 Their record is 1–5.